knpuniversity/phpunit/knpu/fixtures-reference.md

 Yep, just sit back and enjoy some Jolt soda: nobody is getting eaten today!

 But if security is *not* active, ah crap!
 Add the button with the `button-alarm` class that the test is looking for.
-And say "Sound alarm !!!".
+And say "Sound alarm!!!".

 That should be it!
 Run the test: